jeffharrell/home-assistant-config/README.md

 # Home Automation

-A few years ago I started a project to automate my house and have finally settled on a solution which works for me that uses [Home Assistant](https://home-assistant.io/).
+A few years ago I started a project to automate my house—because I'm a nerd—and have finally settled on a solution which works for me that uses [Home Assistant](https://home-assistant.io/).
 Details below.

 ## Principles